wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 # Introduction

 The IETF RTCWEB working group standardized JSEP ({{!RFC8829}}), a mechanism used to control the setup, management, and teardown of a multimedia session.
-It also describes how to negotiate media flows using the Offer/Answer Model with the Session Description Protocol (SDP) {{!RFC3264}} as well as the formats for data sent over the wire (e.g., media types, codec parameters, and encryption).
+It also describes how to negotiate media flows using the Offer/Answer Model with the Session Description Protocol (SDP) {{!RFC3264}} including the formats for data sent over the wire (e.g., media types, codec parameters, and encryption).
 WebRTC intentionally does not specify a signaling transport protocol at application level.

 Unfortunately, the lack of a standardized signaling mechanism in WebRTC has been an obstacle to adoption as an ingestion protocol within the broadcast/streaming industry, where a streamlined production pipeline is taken for granted: plug in cables carrying raw media to hardware encoders, then push the encoded media to any streaming service or Content Delivery Network (CDN) ingest using an ingestion protocol.

 While WebRTC can be integrated with standard signaling protocols like SIP {{?RFC3261}} or XMPP {{?RFC6120}}, they are not designed to be used in broadcasting/streaming services, and there also is no sign of adoption in that industry.
-RTSP {{?RFC7826}}, which is based on RTP, is not compatible with the SDP offer/answer model {{!RFC3264}}.
+RTSP {{?RFC7826}}, which is based on RTP, does not support the SDP offer/answer model {{!RFC3264}} for negotiating the characteristics of the media session.

-This document proposes a simple protocol for supporting WebRTC as media ingestion method which:
+This document proposes a simple protocol based on HTTP for supporting WebRTC as media ingestion method which:

 - Is easy to implement,
 - Is as easy to use as popular IP-based broadcast protocols
 - Is fully compliant with WebRTC and RTCWEB specs
-- Allows for ingest both in traditional media platforms and in WebRTC end-to-end platforms with the lowest possible latency.
+- Enables ingestion on both traditional media platforms and WebRTC end-to-end platforms, achieving the lowest possible latency.
 - Lowers the requirements on both hardware encoders and broadcasting services to support WebRTC.
-- Is usable both in web browsers and in native encoders.
+- Is usable both in web browsers and in standalone encoders.

 # Terminology